 Can AI power the Global Mapping and Quantification of Animal Suffering?
 The Pain Atlas Project

-Can AI power the Global Mapping and Quantification of Animal Suffering? the Pain Atlas Project
+Can AI power the Global Mapping and Quantification of Animal Suffering? the Welfare Footprint Atlas Project

 Wladimir J Alonso, Cynthia Schuck-Paim